worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 He opened his book again.
 Conversation over.

-But Sarah's mind was racing.
+But Liv's mind was racing.
 Why would asking about launch schedules warrant that kind of response?
 Unless there was something about the launch order that mattered.
 Something that connected to that secondary antenna.
 Something they didn't want junior technicians thinking about.

 She spent the rest of the shift in silence, doing her assigned work, keeping her head down.
 But the schematic was burned into her memory.
 And that night, lying in bed unable to sleep, she kept thinking about it.